Fast inverse square root: Worked example

 Reinterpreting this last bit pattern as a floating point number gives the approximation $y=2.61486$, which has an error of about 3.4%.
 After one iteration of Newton's method, the final result is $y=2.52549$, an error of only 0.17%.

 Avoiding undefined behavior

-According to the C standard, reinterpreting a floating point value as an integer by casting then dereferencing the pointer to it is not valid (undefined behavior).
+According to the C standard, reinterpreting a floating point value as an integer by casting then dereferencing the pointer to it can cause undefined behavior in case the sizes of integer and float do not match on the given architecture.
 This can be avoided by using alternative type punning techniques such as C's unions or C++20's std::bit_cast.